Relintai/pandemonium_engine_docs/usage/physics/interpolation/physics_interpolation_introduction.md

 Fixed timestep interpolation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Godot this whole system is referred to as physics interpolation, but you may also hear it referred to as **"fixed timestep interpolation"**, as it is interpolating between objects moved with a fixed timestep (physics ticks per second).
+In Pandemonium this whole system is referred to as physics interpolation, but you may also hear it referred to as **"fixed timestep interpolation"**, as it is interpolating between objects moved with a fixed timestep (physics ticks per second).
 In some ways the second term is more accurate, because it can also be used to interpolate objects that are not driven by physics.

 Tip:
- Although physics interpolation is usually a good choice, there are exceptions where you may choose not to use Godot's built-in physics interpolation (or use it in a limited fashion).
+ Although physics interpolation is usually a good choice, there are exceptions where you may choose not to use Pandemonium's built-in physics interpolation (or use it in a limited fashion).
 An example category is internet multiplayer games.
 Multiplayer games often receive tick or timing based information from other players or a server and these may not coincide with local physics ticks, so a custom interpolation technique can often be a better fit.